 12 So then every one of us shall give account of himself to God.

 Notice above, in two letters written to Christians (2 Corinthians 1:1, Romans 1:7) - "we" will still be subjected to a judgment.
-There is very obviously something that still hangs in the balance for us believers, and we will judged to determine what the outcome is.
+There is very obviously something that still hangs in the balance for believers, and they will judged to determine what the outcome is.

-This judgment on believers will take place just before the millennial reign of Jesus Christ (Luke 14:14, Revelation 11:18).
+This judgment of believers will take place immediately prior to the millennial reign of Jesus Christ (Luke 14:14, Revelation 11:18).
 Just prior to the Millennium, all the saved throughout history will be raised (1 Thessalonians 3:13) to rule with Christ in His earthly kingdom:

 Revelation 20:4-6